lab1092/blender-manual_ja/manual/rigging/armatures/editing/sketching.rst

 .. list-table::

-   * - .. figure:: /images/ManRiggingSketchingDrawingPolyStrokeEx1.jpg
+   * - .. figure:: /images/RiggingSketchingDrawingPolyStrokeEx1.jpg
           :width: 200px

-          The first segment has been started ([lmb] click) and the mouse moved to its end point.
+          The first segment has been started (:kbd:`LMB` click) and the mouse moved to its end point.

-     - .. figure:: /images/ManRiggingSketchingDrawingPolyStrokeEx2.jpg
+     - .. figure:: /images/RiggingSketchingDrawingPolyStrokeEx2.jpg
           :width: 200px

-          The first segment has been finalized by a second [lmb] click, which also started a new segment...
+          The first segment has been finalized by a second :kbd:`LMB` click, which also started a new segment...

-     - .. figure:: /images/ManRiggingSketchingDrawingPolyStrokeEx3.jpg
+     - .. figure:: /images/RiggingSketchingDrawingPolyStrokeEx3.jpg
           :width: 200px

           Repeating these steps, we now have a four-segment polygonal stroke.